 Business Support Programmes

-300 organisations across England, Scotland and Northern Ireland are now members of the Own Art scheme, including commercial and not-for-profit galleries, museums, art fairs and artist-led organisations.
+Own Art works with a network of over 300 member galleries from across England, Scotland and Northern Ireland to offer the scheme, including commercial and not-for-profit galleries, museums, art fairs and artist-led organisations.

 Average loan value